revng/revng/docs/GeneratedIRReference.rst

 Function boundaries
 -------------------

-revamb can identify function boundaries.
+revng can identify function boundaries.
 This information is also encoded in the generated module by associating two types of metadata (`func_entry` and `func`) to the terminator instruction of each basic block.